Yawning/nyquist/README.md

       a key that is 256 bits (32 bytes) in size.

  * Non-standard (or unimplemented) patterns are trivial to support by implementing the appropriate interface.
+The `pattern` sub-package includes a pattern validator that can verify a pattern against the specification's pattern validity rules.

 #### TODO

- * Add a pattern validity checker.

  * Improve tests.